Windows Vista, 7, 8 and 8.1 already have Windows Search, a powerful indexing and searching software, preinstalled.

 Click Close in the Indexing Options window.

-Windows 8 has some more options available in the PC settings app - read on to find out about these.
+Windows 8 and 8.1 have some more options available in the PC settings app - read on to find out about these.

 Windows Search remembers previously used searches and automatically offers these later.
 To delete a few items, stop your mouse pointer on a previous search and then press the Delete (Del) key on keyboard to remove the item from the list.